adilinden-oss/caddy-cloudflare/README.md

 ## Platform Support

-The `caddybuilds/caddy-cloudflare` image is built to support multiple platforms, ensuring compatibility across a wide range of devices and systems.
+The `adilinden-oss/caddy-cloudflare` image is built to support multiple platforms, ensuring compatibility across a wide range of devices and systems.
 The supported platforms include:

 - **linux/amd64**: Standard x86_64 architecture, commonly used in desktop and server environments.
 - **linux/arm64**: ARM 64-bit architecture, used in many modern servers and high-end ARM devices.
 - **linux/arm/v7**: ARM 32-bit architecture, widely used in devices like Raspberry Pi.
-- **linux/ppc64le**: 64-bit PowerPC Little Endian architecture.
-- **linux/s390x**: 64-bit IBM System z architecture.

 ### Alpine Support